Priego Castle

 Priego Castle Architecture

-A complex defensive system combining Calatrava Cistercian engineering with Nasrid refinement and seigniorial reforms.
+A complex defensive system combining Calatrava Cistercian architecture with Nasrid refinement and seigniorial reforms.

 🏰